CA-G12/e-commerce-team8/README.md

 ![e-commerce ER-diagram](https://user-images.githubusercontent.com/105603919/192963329-68ef1fbc-4394-4442-bb1b-cee86f2cf7ea.png)

-## User Journey
+## Description

-First, when you open the application landing page shows all products with some filters debend on category title.
+It's a basic e-commerce web application that sells clothes.
+The user can browse through the products even when they're not logged in.
+Still they can sign up and sign in in order to purchase roducts.

 ## User Stories

-- A user should be able to sign up or sign in.
+- The user should be able to sign up or sign in.
+- The user can view the produc's details when they're not signed in.
-- A user should be able to see all products that he added in his cart when he moved to the cart page.
+- The user should be able to see all products that he added in his cart when he moved to the cart page.
-- A user should be able to delete any product from his cart.
+- The user should be able to delete any product from his cart.

 ## How To clone Our App: